British Rail Class 67: DB Cargo UK

 Class 67s are also used as Thunderbird rescue locomotives, for failed trains on the East Coast Main Line, on some freight trains, and for use on chartered tourist trains.
 Two locomotives were assigned to, and received special liveries for use with the Royal Train from 2003, and a third had a commemorative jubilee livery applied for use with the Royal Train during the Diamond Jubilee of Elizabeth II in 2012.

 Five locomotives were also dedicated to Wrexham & Shropshire's services until it ceased operating in January 2011.

 Chiltern Railways began using ex-Wrexham & Shropshire Class 67 hauled passenger sets in December 2010, in September 2011 after improvements to the Chiltern Main Line infrastructure, Chiltern began running a 100 mph service from London to Birmingham branded Mainline using Class 67 powered sets.
 Chiltern Railways leased six Class 68s from December 2014, to replace Class 67s on its Chiltern Main Line services.

-In March 2012, Arriva Trains Wales began the lease of three Class 67s from DB Schenker to replace its Class 57s on its Premier Service.
+In December 2023, DB Cargo UK listed 10 Class 67s for sale.